-The COVID-19 pandemic and inflation continue to make a significant impact on families and the non-profit organizations that support them.
-If you are financially able, donating a new toy and even food for their families will make a big difference this holiday season.
+The high cost of living and inflation continue to make a significant impact on families and the non-profit organizations that support them.
+If you are financially able, donating a new toy and even food for a local family in need will make a big difference this holiday season.

 We’re sharing ways you and your family can support these organizations and donate toys this holiday season whether it’s in person or shopping online!